Omnis Technical Note TNJC0014Updated Jan 2023

 Prerequisites to be included in the HTML page

 These references must be placed in the Header section of the HTML page containing the remote form: see the example Html provided in the download (jsAmChart.htm).
+(If you do not use the Html provided, these script references need to be added to your Html that contains the jsAmChart Remote form, or add it to jsctempl.htm in the 'html' folder.)
 The following image shows the example html page:

 How AmCharts Works